 Permanent field camps are prohibited within the Area.
-Temporary field camps are permitted within the Area only at the designated site in the immediate vicinity of the helicopter landing site (Map 2).
+Temporary field camps are permitted within the Area only at the designated site in the immediate vicinity of the helicopter landing site (77° 35.833' S, 161° 04.483' E, elevation 1610 m, Map 2).

-7(vi) Restrictions on materials and organisms which may be brought into the Area
+7(vi) Restrictions on materials and organisms that may be brought into the Area